timurrrr/OpenSportsCar/README.md

 of the infotainment system.

-This option should be possible to retrofit to some existing car models over a software update, but it's understandable that in some cars this is either infeasible or too complicated to do at scale.
+This option should be possible to retrofit to some existing car models over a software update, but it's understandable that in other cars this is either infeasible or too complicated to do at scale.

 If providing data through the OBD-II port is not an option, there should be an easily accessible connector port ([example](https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md#dcm-connector))